Mino Re

 It is for this reason that even though a painting can be done using only those primary colors, it seems certain colors are difficult to reproduce in this fashion.
 The most obvious example that comes to mind is the use of violets.
 It is difficult if not impossible to create violets from any available red and blue that is as pure and vivid as the various violets prepared by the manufacturers.

-designed to simplify the process.
+All the various colors we place on our palette are convenience colors designed to simplify the process.
 As there is no one approach to achieving desired effects, the following color combinations are suggestions to experiment with as I've found them to be good shortcuts.
 The key in each case is the proper proportioning and how this proportioning varies from one spot to the next on canvas.
 Those are things I can't specify for the most part.
 That is where an artist's feeling comes into play.
 You should be able to distinguish a silver vase from one made of pewter.
 You should be able to tell bronze from brass or copper.
 This won't be a complete list, but here are some materials and color suggestions for helping to achieve convincing effects.
 Keep in mind, there are many substitutions.
 Listed are the colors I happened to have on my palette.
 Although not identical, for example, Red Rose and Alizarin Crimson could both be used to the same end.

 Apple, Red and Green